Music and the Stories

 The healing happens in an instant, but the courage to try again took twelve years to form.

-the kind that keeps moving toward hope even when hope has felt unreachable for a long time.
+I wrote this song about faith that survives exhaustion, the kind that keeps moving toward hope even when hope has felt unreachable for a long time.

 Sometimes belief looks like one more attempt when you have reasons to stop.